outtime1/netify.github.io/SSFinal.md

 I once again took the advice of my tutors and began to record both why and how I employed my technical skills with use of relative artefacts.
 I also began to start to redo previous submissions o that they could achieve passing quality.
 <br>
 In Week 4:
-I took further steps in trying to replicate why I preform certain steps in order to demonstrate knowledge of technical skills.
+I took further steps in trying to replicate why I preform certain steps in order to demonstrate knowledge of technical skills in my documentation so that I demonstrate a thorough understanding of the tasks of which I am doing.
 <br>
 In Week5:
 I continued to work on getting previous submissions up to standards that were acceptable for the class.